Menu Close

 Section One: Election Committee

-An election committee shall be appointed by the board of directors each year at the organizational meeting to serve until the following annual meeting of members.
+An election committee shall be appointed by the board of directors each year at the organizational meeting to serve until the following annual meeting of members. within the months of April or May, prior to the AGM in June of that year.

-Section Two: Finance and Audit Committee
+Section Two: Finance and Audit Committee Financial Oversight and Accounting (Audit Committee, if necessary)

-The board of directors shall appoint a finance and audit committee of three voting members who are not directors and shall designate the chairman.
+The board of directors shall appoint a finance and audit committee of three voting members who are not directors and they shall designate the chairman.
 Such committee shall serve from date of appointment until the next annual meeting of members and shall meet quarterly or from time to time as designated by the chairmen to review the finances of the corporation.
 Every two years the finance and audit committee shall commission an outside certified public accountant to perform, at a minimum, a compilation of the corporation’s financial statements with a review occurring every 5 years.

 Section Three: Other Committees

 The board of directors may from time to time designate such other committees, and chairman thereof, as they deem useful or appropriate to for such purpose and terms as the board may direct.
-Although it is anticipated that normally committee members will be voting members of the corporation, there may be occasion when the board will find it appropriate to appoint nonvoting player members or non members as committee members and they are hereby authorized to do so.
+Although it is anticipated that normally committee members will be voting members of the corporation, there may be occasions when the board will find it appropriate to appoint nonvoting player members or non members as committee members and they are hereby authorized to do so.

 Article VII: Contracts, Checks, Deposits and Funds